Surrogacy is an arrangement in which a woman carries and delivers a child for another couple or person.

 Surrogacy is growing in popularity as a way of having children.
 Your decision to use a surrogate is extremely important, and for this reason, we aim to provide you with as much information as you require.
 Our nurses are available for support and to help the commissioning parent(s) and the surrogate make an informed decision in regard to their treatment.

 City Fertility Centre cannot assist in the process of finding a surrogate.
 Intended parents (people wishing to become parents through surrogacy) may find a woman willing to be a surrogate themselves; however, it is illegal to advertise for surrogates or for a woman to advertise that she is willing to become a surrogate.

 The intended parent(s), surrogate and surrogate’s partner will be asked to attend a consultation with a specialist, where the medical procedures involved will be explained to them and all relevant medical details checked.

-The commissioning parent(s) and surrogate and her partner (if applicable) will be required to organise separate appointments to obtain independent legal advice.
-The commissioning parent(s) and surrogate must obtain advice from separate legal advisers.
+The commissioning parent(s), the surrogate and her partner (if applicable) will be required to organise separate appointments to obtain independent legal advice.
+Each must obtain advice from separate legal advisers.

-When the surrogacy arrangement is in place (after legal and medical consultation), you, your partner, your surrogate and her partner must present to City Fertility Centre to talk to our fertility coordinator about the details of cycle treatment the specialist has ordered, such as:
+When the surrogacy arrangement is in place (after legal and medical consultation), you, your partner, your surrogate and her partner must present to City Fertility Centre.
+Our fertility coordinator will discuss the details of the cycle treatment the specialist has ordered, such as:

 It is City Fertility Centre policy that donor sperm must be quarantined for six months so that screening for infectious disease can be undertaken.
 The man who produces the sperm to create the embryos is considered to be a “donor” even if he is one of the commissioning parents.